moxystudio/webpack-isomorphic-compiler/README.md

 `webpack-isomorphic-compiler` offers an easy-to-use solution to the challenges described above.

-## Usage
+## API

-Bellow you will find sample code to get a compiler out of `webpack-isomorphic-compiler`.
+Calling `webpack-isomorphic-compiler` returns a compiler object which inherits from [EventEmitter](https://nodejs.org/api/events.html) and offers some useful methods & properties.

 ```js
 const webpackIsomorphicCompiler = require('webpack-isomorphic-compiler');